Subhash Ghai: Career

 In 1997, he directed the musical romance Pardes which starred Shahrukh Khan and newcomers Mahima Chaudhry and Apoorva Agnihotri.
 In 1999, he directed the musical romantic drama Taal which starred Aishwarya Rai, Akshaye Khanna and Anil Kapoor.
 Both Pardes and Taal were released internationally.
 His following films were Yaadein (2001) and Kisna (2005).
 He then took a break from directing and turned producer with films including Aitraaz (2004), Iqbal (2005), 36 China Town (2006) and Apna Sapna Money Money (2006).
 In 2006, he set up his own film institute Whistling Woods International in Mumbai.
 The institute trains students in filmmaking: production, direction, cinematography, acting, animation.
 Ghai has done brief cameos in his directorial ventures.

 After a three-year hiatus from directing, he returned in 2008 with Black & White released on 7 March 2008 and, later Yuvvraaj released in November 2008 with collaboration Yash Singhaniya (award-winning journalist and writer). which did not perform well at the box office.
 A. R. Rahman stated in an interview that Ghai had asked him to use the words "Jai Ho" in a song.
 Although intended for Yuvraaj, the song resulted in Jai Ho!, featured in Slumdog Millionaire (2008) and won the Academy Award for Best Original Song at the 81st Academy Awards.

 At the Cannes International Film Festival in May 2018, Ghai announced that he is co-producing a biopic on Osho Rajneesh along with an Italian production house.
 The movie would be directed by Lakshen Sucameli.

 As of 2016, he has written and directed a total of 16 movies.

 Advisor

 Currently, he is also on the Board of Advisors of India's International Movement to Unite Nations (I.I.M.U.N.).

 Personal life

 In 1970, following a four-year-long courtship, Ghai married Rehana Farooqui, whom he met while he was in FTII in Pune.
 She is better known as Mukta Ghai.
 They live in Mumbai along with their daughters, Meghna Ghai Puri and Muskaan Ghai.
 Meghna is the President of Whistling Woods International Institute.

-Controversies

 In 2018, Subhash Ghai was accused of sexual assault by an anonymous woman.
 The victim, who used to be an assistant of Subash Ghai alleged that he raped her at Fariyas hotel, Lonavala after spiking her drinks with drugs.
 No Criminal case or FIR was registered in this matter while Ghai denied it strongly, calling it false.